aajfranklin/Click-And-Roll/README.md

 - Choice of player name highlight colour (including none)
 - 'Performance mode'

+## Requirements

+Chrome version 57 or above is recommended.
+Older versions will have formatting issues.

 ## FAQs:

 ### Where do you get your data?